Indian shares rise ahead of key blue-chip earnings

 The real economic impact of the current virus surge appears small compared with COVID-19’s first wave, and indicators like labour force participation rate have remained resilient, Nomura economists Sonal Varma and Aurodeep Nandi said in a note.

-Among stocks, conglomerate Reliance (RELI.NS) boosted the benchmark indexes with a 2.2% jump, while metal producer Hindalco Industries (HALC.NS) climbed 5.8%.
+Among stocks, conglomerate Reliance boosted the benchmark indexes with a 2.2% jump, while metal producer Hindalco Industries climbed 5.8%.

-Ahead of their quarterly results, Nifty 50 components Maruti Suzuki and Britannia Industries (BRIT.NS) were largely flat.
-Axis Bank (AXBK.NS) fell 2% and Bajaj Finance (BJFN.NS) rose 1%.
+Ahead of their quarterly results, Nifty 50 components Maruti Suzuki and Britannia Industries were largely flat.
+Axis Bank fell 2% and Bajaj Finance rose 1%.

 Other Asian shares slipped ahead of the keenly watched two-day Federal Reserve meeting on interest rates, beginning on Tuesday.